-Pays for security monitoring services
+Pays for security monitoring services.

 It is clear that in this case the congregation [lessee] does NOT carry and accept the full risk and benefits of Property ownership.
 These are for the account of the lessor.

 The pastor:

 Whether a pastor stays in a congregation owned manse or a rented manse does not influence the employment contract between NELCSA and the pastor.